Jorge Soler Player Props: Marlins vs. Reds

 Jorge Soler At The Plate

-- Soler has 97 hits, which ranks first among Miami hitters this season, while batting .241 with 47 extra-base hits.
+- Soler leads Miami in total hits (100) this season while batting .246 with 48 extra-base hits.

-- Among qualified hitters, he ranks 111th in batting average, while his on-base percentage ranks 72nd and he is 26th in slugging.
+- Among qualified hitters in MLB play, he ranks 101st in batting average, 60th in on-base percentage, and 20th in slugging.

-- Soler has picked up a hit in 69 of 109 games this year, with multiple hits 19 times.
+- In 63.6% of his 110 games this season, Soler has picked up at least one hit.
+He's also had 20 multi-hit games.

-- In 33.0% of his games this season, Soler has had at least one RBI.
-He's picked up more than one in 14.7% and driven in three or more of his team's runs in five contests.
+- Soler has had an RBI in 37 games this season (33.6%), including 17 multi-RBI outings (15.5%).
+He has also driven home three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.